 Choose a product curation site that properly fits your target market and mobile app.

 It’s important to take advantage of the organic channels that are available to you.
 After experimenting with all the organic channels, you can then analyze which one was most effective for future UA efforts.
-Here are some channels you can use to attract new users to your app:

 You don’t need a large budget to acquire users, but rather a strategy that raise awareness over the platforms your users engage with.